Vehicle Body

 Details

-If the input value is a two-element vector, the first number is the number of wheels on the front axle and the second number is the number of wheels on the rear axle.
-For example, if the input is an array [2, 1]
+If the input value is a two—element vector, then the first number is the number of wheels of the front axle, and the second number is the number of wheels of the rear axle.
+For example, if the input data is an array [2, 1], then it is assumed that the front axle has two wheels, and the rear one has one.

 |